 Once you learn how to use a fire extinguisher, you'll want to find the best one for your needs.
 The three most common kinds use air-pressurized water, carbon dioxide extinguisher and dry chemicals.

-A multi-purpose, or ABC extinguisher, can be used in place of any one of these individual extinguishers, as it can extinguish items that fall under type A, B or C extinguishers.
+- Another multi-purpose extinguisher, called an ABC extinguisher, can be used in place of any one of these individual extinguishers, as it can extinguish items that fall under type A, B or C extinguishers.

 Before you need to use it, read the use and maintenance instructions that come with your fire extinguisher.
 Know how far it will discharge its contents.
 The range is usually from six to 20 feet.

 Fire safety experts recommend keeping fire extinguishers in different parts of your home, including your kitchen, garage, in each bedroom and near your outdoor grill.